 Top Skills for Fashion Interns

 Finding an internship in fashion is a great way to learn the ropes and find out what it's really like working in the industry.
 You may decide that you have the skills in fashion work to succeed in a fashion career.

 Top Resume Skills for Fashion Design Interns

-Describe the skills you've learned through your education, experience, and training that apply to the type of work you think you'll be doing as an intern, such as the following:
+Describe the skills that you've learned through your education, experience, and training that apply to the type of work you think you'll be doing as an intern, such as the following:

-Highly Creative and Artistic:
+Highly Creative and Artistic

 Even if you are not in the design portion of the industry, creativity and an eye for what is visually appealing is important in every aspect of the business.
 Your creativity and sense of style can influence even written materials and promotional ads.
 Your skills in fashion should include these.

-Strong Drawing Skills:
+Strong Drawing Skills

 Interns need preliminary fashion skills, including the ability to sketch ideas, from potential garments to room layouts of a runway show.
 While being a true artist isn't necessary, you should be comfortable sketching out your thoughts to help explain your ideas.

-Good Eye for Detail:
+Good Eye for Detail

-Understanding of Texture, Color, and Quality Fabric:
+Understanding of Texture, Color, and Quality Fabric

 Whether you're a designer or a public relations specialist, fashion interns should understand the basics of fabric quality, textures, and complementary colors to talk and write intelligently about the products.

-Strong Visualization Skills: When dealing with garments and fashion events, you have to be able to visualize what the finished product will look like so you can plan accordingly.
+When dealing with garments and fashion events, you have to be able to visualize what the finished product will look like so you can plan accordingly.

-General Job Skills
+General Job Skills for a Fashion Intern

 The following skills are very important to employers, and they matter regardless of which field you're working in.
-You can also mention some of these skills, along with an example of when you've used them in the past, during an interview:
+You can also mention some of these skills, along with an example of when you've used them in the past, during an interview.

-Excellent Communication & Interpersonal skills:
+Excellent Communication and Interpersonal Skills

 Your interpersonal communication skills are essential.
 As an intern, you'll be dealing with people at different levels in the company, as well as outside designers and vendors.

-A Good Sense of Business:
+A Good Sense of the Business

 It's important to have an understanding of current trends so you can pinpoint what will be the next big thing.
 Understanding that fashion is a business and not just about creating beautiful clothes is important for your success.

-A Competitive Spirit:
+A Competitive Spirit

 The fashion industry is competitive, often with many interns competing for just one position at the end.
 You need to be able to handle the pressure while remaining gracious and professional.

-Ability to Work Well With a Team:
+Ability to Work Well With a Team

 One of the key fashion skills you'll need is the ability to collaborate with others effectively.
 You'll be part of an extensive team that works very closely together on major projects and in meetings.

-Knowledge and Interest in Current Fashion Trends:
+Knowledge and Interest in Current Fashion Trends

 While you don't need to be a slave to the recent trends yourself, you should be aware of what's going in the fashion world to have the right perspective when coming up with ideas.